tektoncd/pipeline/docs/additional-configs.md

   The Affinity Assistant is incompatible with other affinity rules configured for `TaskRun` pods.

+  **Note:** This feature flag is deprecated and will be removed in release `v0.60`.
+Consider using `coschedule` feature flag to configure Affinity Assistant behavior.

   **Note:** Affinity Assistant use [Inter-pod affinity and anti-affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#inter-pod-affinity-and-anti-affinity) that require substantial amount of processing which can slow down scheduling in large clusters significantly.
 We do not recommend using them in clusters larger than several hundred nodes